Gavin Kizito

-Gavin Mugweri Kizito (born 14 January 2002) is a Ugandan footballer who plays as a right back for KCCA FC and the Uganda national team.
+Gavin Mugweri Kizito (born 14 January 2002) is a Ugandan footballer who plays as a right back for Kenyan Premier League club Nairobi United and the Uganda national team.

 Club career

 Born in Kampala, Kizito attended St. Mary's secondary school, with whom he won the boys' football competition at the 2019 FEASSSA Games.
 After playing for Vipers SC and SC Villa's youth teams, Kizito made his Uganda Premier League debut for SC Villa during the 2019–20 season.
 He made 53 appearances over three seasons for SC Villa.

 In October 2022, Kizito joined Egyptian club Al Ittihad on a three-year contract, but after making three appearances in the Egyptian Premier League during the 2022–23 season, Kizito had his contract terminated in July 2023.

 Kizito returned to SC Villa on a three-year contract in September, and made 25 appearances, scoring once, as SC Villa won the 2023–24 Uganda Premier League.
 After an internal club dispute over an unpaid bonus in summer 2024, Kizito was made club captain after the previous captain Kenneth Semakula had his contract terminated, only to have his own contract terminated later that summer.

 Kizito signed for fellow Uganda Premier League side KCCA FC in September 2024, on a two-year contract.

+In August 2026, Kizito left KCCA FC after expiration of his contract and signed for Kenyan Premier League club Nairobi United.